sdennett55/headsup/README.md

 # Heads Up v2.0

-Fork https://codesandbox.io/s/m30pr0jwwp and add to home screen!
+Fork https://codesandbox.io/s/m30pr0jwwp.
+Open the link to the project and add to home screen!

-This React web app is inspired by the native iOS and Android game,[_"Heads Up!"_][1]
+This React mobile web app is inspired by the native iOS and Android game,[_"Heads Up!"_][1]

 ## Introduction

 I find the mobile game _"Heads Up"_ to be really fun to play in group settings.
-There's just a couple of things about the original that I don't like:
+There's just a couple of things about the original that I don't care for:

 * Ability to get repeat cards from a deck per playing session
 * $1.00 for paid decks